pietrodileo/Python_FHIR_Visualizer/README.md

 ## Project Overview

-PyFHIR Visualizer provides a set of functionalities to work with FHIR messages, including:
+Python_FHIR_Visualizer provides a set of essential functionalities for working with FHIR messages, including:

-- Extraction of information from FHIR messages.
+* Extraction of information from FHIR messages.
-- Modification of FHIR message references.
+* Validation of FHIR message references.
-- Visualization of FHIR message structure in a graphical format.
+* Visualization of the FHIR message reference structure.

-This tool aims to facilitate the analysis and processing of FHIR messages, making it easier to understand and work with healthcare interoperability data.
+This tool aims to simplify the analysis and processing of FHIR messages, making it easier to verify the integrity of the message structure.

 ## Prerequisites

-Before using PyFHIR Visualizer, make sure you have the following prerequisites:
+Before using the Python_FHIR_Visualizer, ensure you have installed all the required dependencies listed in `requirements.txt`.

-- All the requirements are contained  `requirements.txt`

 ## Installation

-Follow these steps to install and set up PyFHIR Visualizer:
+Follow these steps to install and set up Python_FHIR_Visualizer:

 1. Clone this repository: